ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 # Package Overview

-This package provides an implementation for connecting and interacting with GraphQL endpoints.
+This module provides an implementation for connecting and interacting with GraphQL endpoints.

 ## Listener